masa-iwasaki/setup-rbenv/README.md

 # setup-rbenv

-Setup Ruby by [rbenv](https://github.com/rbenv/rbenv) on Linux, not using tool-cache provided by GitHub to catch up the latest versions of Ruby.
+Setup Ruby by [rbenv](https://github.com/rbenv/rbenv) on Ubuntu 18.04 / 16.04 virtual environments, not using tool-cache provided by GitHub to catch up the latest versions of Ruby.

 # Usage